Sparse Lerner operators in infinite dimensions: Introduction

-For boundedness on $L^2 _w$, for a single sparse operator $T_\S$, one actually only needs the weight $w$ to satisfy the condition in \eqref{sA2} for dyadic cubes in the sparse collection $\S$.
-It was latter proved in \cite{HytPer13} that one actually does not need the full strength of the $A_{2}$-condition, thus the following mixed $A_{2}$-$A_{\infty}$ upper bound for sparse operators was obtained

-where $c>0$, only depending on the sparse collection $\S$.
-In the estimate above, we used the so-called dyadic Fujii-Wilson $A_{\infty}$-condition, given by

-where $M^{\Dy}(f)(x) := \sup_{Q\in \Dy} 1_{Q}(x) \langle f\rangle_{Q}$ denotes the dyadic maximal function.
-Indeed, the dyadic $A_{\infty}$-condition is weaker than the dyadic $A_{2}$-condition and it is not difficult to show that $\left[w\right]_{A_\infty} \leq e \left[w\right]_{A_2}$, see for instance \cite{Hyt17} for a simple proof. \\ \\ The study of sparse operators attracted much attention when Lerner proved his sparse domination theorem in 2013, which essentially establishes pointwise bounds of general Calder\'on-Zygmund operators, in terms of sparse operators \cite{Ler13}.
-This result sparked a huge interest for harmonic analysts to look for sharp bounds of different kinds of operators on various function spaces.
-A particularly successful work in this direction was the resolution of the $A_{2}$-conjecture for general Calder\'on-Zygmund operators, initially solved by Hyt\"onen in \cite{Hyt12Sh}, and later simplified by Lacey in \cite{Lac17}.
+where $\langle f\rangle_{\mu, Q} := \frac{1}{\mu(Q)} \int_{Q} f d\mu$ denotes the $\mu$-average of $f$.
+Sparse operators and its many variations have recently attracted much attention, due to the breakthrough in 2013 where A. Lerner proved his sparse domination theorem, which essentially asserts that general Calder\'on-Zygmund operators can be pointwise bounded by sparse operators \cite{Ler13}.
+This result sparked a considerable interest in obtaining sharp bounds for various operators, using sparse operators.
+For instance, the sparse domination theorem provided a straightforward proof of the $A_{2}$-conjecture for general Calder\'on-Zygmund operators, which was initially solved by T. Hyt\"onen in \cite{Hyt12Sh}, using rather technical tools.